RED FLAG WARNING for Alameda County from 11-05-2024 at 11:00 AM until 11-07-2024 at 07:00 AM. Strong offshore winds & dry conditions.

 • Makes our neighborhoods wildfire resistant

-• May help obtain/retain insurance
+• May help obtain/retain homeowner’s insurance

 • Some insurance companies give a discount